Born: 1743, Kensington London

 from that time in a more Sinnerlike but confident manner

-as long as he was able to speak, & also told his Labourers and other
+as he was able to speak, & also told his Labourers and other

 Brnhe now knew he should go home this time express’d also